The Farm

 Facilities

-The property includes the six-bedroom, six-bathroom 18th-century main house, a heated saltwater swimming pool, a pond, the original 28-stall barn, two new 20-stall barns, a 12-stall stallion barn, a 20-stall training barn, 20 paddocks, covered arena, five fenced fields, a two-bedroom guesthouse, flagstone terraces and gardens, equipment sheds, storage buildings and an underground fire-suppression system.
+The property includes the six-bedroom, six-bathroom 18th-century main house, a heated saltwater swimming pool, a pond, the original 28-stall barn, two new 20-stall barns, a 12-stall stallion barn, a 20-stall training barn, 20 paddocks, covered arena, fifteen fenced fields, a two-bedroom guesthouse, flagstone terraces and gardens, equipment sheds, storage buildings and an underground fire-suppression system.
+The grounds also feature two Olympic-sized outdoor arenas and a modern indoor arena suitable for presentations or small events.

 “And the secret garden bloomed and bloomed and every morning revealed new miracles.”